 If you don't want to mess with learning a new computer program - or for larger modifications, additions and structural changes - the help of a local home designer, architect or engineer may be needed.
-But, you can certainly start working on your own plans, sketch in some modificaitons on tracing paper, and get a feel for what you want to change.
+But, you can certainly start working on your own plans, sketch in some modifications on tracing paper, and get a feel for what you want to change.

 Many of the homes in the Owner-Builder Gallery have used our plans and then modified them for their building site and to get the best house layout for their specific needs.

-In some more restrictive areas, there is really no option to a full custom home design done by a registered local architect or engineer.
-In such cases you can take any of our stock floor plans and print and mark them up as a starter layout to give guidence to you custom designer.
+In some more restrictive areas, there is really no option other than a full custom home design done by a registered local architect or engineer.
+In such cases you can take any of our stock floor plans and print and mark them up as a starter layout to give guidance to your custom designer.
 You can do this for free by printing anything found on this site, or you may choose to buy a set of our scaled blueprints and do tracing paper overlay sketches to more accurately change a floorplan or look.
 While new plans may need to be done, this may give you a head start and save money over starting from scratch when you meet with your designer.

 © John Raabe, CountryPlans LLC, 2015

-See the PlanHelp template files * CountryPlans HOME * Our Standard Blueprint Plans
+* CountryPlans HOME * Our Standard Blueprint Plans